-The Company's cash position as at 31 December 2021 was A\$9,685,000, which will be used towards funding its work commitments in respect of Exploration Permit EP 371.
+The Company's cash position at 31 December 2022 was \$4,381,073, which will be used towards funding the work commitments in respect of Exploration Permit EP 371 and to purchase the Half Moon Prospect.
+The cash position was enhanced during Q1 2023 through an Entitlement Offer undertaken to fund the Half Moon Prospect acquisition, meet ongoing general and administrative expenses and to further fund Project Valhalla activity.